valencenet/valence-manifests/README.md

 Like Kubernetes goes and figures out how to get a Deployment running with replica sets and pods and has a controller figuring out how to maintain the declared state of the Deployment, Valence goes and figures out how to maintain, and continue to maintain, the declared performance with ServiceLevelObjective manifests.

-Use these [ServiceLevelObjective](./example/workloads/slo-webapps.yaml) manifests to manage your applications performance, right sizing, and autoscaling instead of setting all that up manually.
+Use these [ServiceLevelObjective](./example/workloads/slo-webapps.yaml) objects to manage your applications performance, right sizing, and autoscaling instead of setting all that up manually.
 This is the main interface for Operators to use Valence.

 **What if I don't have SLOs for my application!!**
 Most people don't have formal SLOs ([read more here](https://landing.google.com/sre/sre-book/chapters/service-level-objectives/)) that they have built tooling around for monitoring let alone management by them.
 We see this as a chance to start using them.
 They are a great abstraction for declaring the core performance requirements of your application which you will have even if you don't have formal SLOs.